Friends of The Pinnacle weeding effort

 Likely reasons

-Blackberries similar Another season when Blackberries are germinating and growing strongly, with more effort to come in April.
+Blackberries similar Another season when Blackberries are germinating and growing strongly, although slightly less effort was required.

-Briars similar Briar numbers are similar to last season so far.
+Briars similar Briar numbers were similar to last season.

 Cootamundra wattle similar There are not many on the Reserve and treatment is occasional.

-Saffron thistles much more Conditions are more favourable for Saffron thistles this season compared with the last few.
+Saffron thistles much more Conditions were more favourable for Saffron thistles this season compared with the last few.

 Horehound similar Horehound is no longer a major problem on the reserve compared with a decade ago and just requires a small amount of effort each season.